tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 In this activity, conduct a facilitated discussion to allow the students to share their findings after the previous research activity.

 Remind students that Ethereum is one of the most used blockchains to create and deploy dApps.
 This is because Ethereum is more than a Cryptocurrency.
-It also offers a complete development framework to support different use case.
+It also offers a complete development framework to support different use cases.

 Use this activity's time to allow all groups to share their findings regarding the following questions: